trundev/setup-gdal/README.md

   flexibility.

-- Linux / MacOS: The required external packages are installed via `apt-get` or `brew`, then continue just like "Setup using conda packages"
+- Linux / MacOS: The required external packages are installed via `apt-get` or `brew`, then continue just like "Setup using conda packages".

+  The `extra-packages` input can be used, to install additional `apt-get` or `brew` packages, similar to the conda build.

 ### Wheel update (repack)